(Scroll down for the Prologue from Worthy of This Great City)

 But I think the vital difference between myself and the typical Philadelphian is my exoneration from the unique local guilt.
 This is a very real thing, but not what you think, not that compensating blue-collar bravado of the stoops you get in all big American cities.
 This is different: a great chasm, a disconnect that comes from having too much glorious past right in your face and knowing you’ve let everything go to hell in some unforgivable manner nobody ever really explains, except that somehow this city has become a discredited nonentity deteriorating in a wasteland between two largely obsolete rivers.

 Unlike Boston, where they still cling to their pretensions.
-The problem here is that what’s supposed to matter to whether aristocrat or immigrant, all those values we’ve been instructed to wholeheartedly endorse like reason and rule of law, just don’t claim our passion right this minute.
+The problem here is that what’s supposed to matter to us, all those values we’ve been instructed to wholeheartedly endorse like reason and rule of law, just don’t claim our passion right this minute.
 But they lurk, these ideological ancestors, behind our busy little lives.
-They wag their finger and urge us to remember while there’s still time, and their elderly stink leaches out to saturate the gray air of our learned town with something oily and gritty and censorious, our characteristic smell.
+They wag their finger and urge us to remember while there’s still time, and their elderly stink leaches out to saturate the gray air of our learned town with something oily and gritty and censorious.
+That’s our characteristic smell.

 That’s the closest I can come to describing it.
-Only remember I’m protected from all this latent self-; being the servant of plain truth I automatically reject unrealistic expectations, they just promote hypocrisy.
+Only remember I’m protected from all this latent self-disgust to a pretty decent extent; being the servant of plain truth I automatically reject unrealistic expectations.
+They just promote hypocrisy.

-Philadelphia’s facade is a muted gray-brown as opposed to bright red brick or skyscraper silver; our modest elevations and well-spaced parks speak of ancient forethought and somewhat ameliorate the stench, so although it’s true we’re an unusually dirty city in various ways, beneath the grime we remain stubbornly optimistic, twinkling along beside our gray rivers, winking out of mica-flecked fieldstone.
-We bear the dull coloration of a sidewalk pigeon, but a healthy enough strutting bird once you brush off the filth coating its robust little body and discover a blush like roseate sandstone, a bosom like creamy, veined marble.
+Philadelphia’s facade is a muted gray-brown as opposed to bright brick red or skyscraper silver; we have those facets too, but primarily bear the dull coloration of a sidewalk pigeon.
+Our modest elevations and well-spaced parks speak of historic forethought and somewhat ameliorate the dullness, and although it’s true we’re an unusually dirty city in various ways, beneath the grime there remains something stubbornly optimistic, twinkling along beside our gray rivers, winking out of gray -flecked fieldstone.
+Blush with roseate sandstone, flashing a complexion of creamy, veined marble.

 That’s only my Philadelphia, of course, not anyone else’s, and naturally it’s symbolic and revelatory, a straightforward self-portrait, and you can make of it what you want.
 It’s real and it’s highly relevant.
 And don’t go denigrating me because you’re the self-important habitué of some asshole dive in Port Richmond who gets to say what real Philadelphia is, because you’re just exposing your own ignorance.
-Also don’t remind me about that other violent, desperate city.
-I’ve written about it, which arguably I don’t have the right to do.
+Also don’t remind me about that other violent, desperate city with those other neighborhoods; I’ve written about it, which arguably I never had the right to do.
 But this is a different kind of report, concerning my own world and carrying a more ordinary kind of importance.

 Lame is good – I sing of lame, glorious lame!
-I claim liberty from smooth editing and all-important marketing.
+I claim liberty from smooth editing and strategic marketing.
+No, give me free, fluid text!
+It’s a revolution, isn’t it?
+Let’s unearth the bare bones of it, discover and vanquish the assumptions.
 Except I kept getting dragged back into the infinitely demanding past and I’ve shown myself for a coward, I’ve failed at rebellion.
-I’m ashamed by how traditional this has turned out because I’m suffocating.
+I’m ashamed at how traditional this has turned out because I’m suffocating.
 We all are.
 Suff-o-ca-tion.
-Instead I’ve been obsessed with how this little defense of the disappointing truth will be received by the city and naturally by Ruth in particular.
+Also I’ve been obsessed with how this little defense of the disappointing truth will be received by the city and naturally by Ruth in particular.
 How I have to get everything right.

 Again, why I’m doing this: I intend to finally refute the crazy conspiracy shit being spread by our needy, brain-dead citizenry, all that cowardly electronic flocking, that irresponsible hubris.
 Probably not you, then, because who reads the opposition’s argument, right?
 But touted by some clearly responsible citizens, people directly involved who chose to tolerate the mumblings, thereby permitting so much outrageous opportunism to take root.
 It’s becoming canon; pretty soon schoolchildren will be repeating it to my face.